thiyangt/sta3262/README.md

 [1] "Obtain summary statistics for each variable and interpret the results."

 $q2
-[1] "Draw a timeseries plot using the qplot function to visualize changes in Covid-19 death casesover time."
+[1] "Draw a timeseries plot using the qplot function to visualize changes in Covid-19 death cases over time."

 $q3
 [1] "Draw a scatterplot using the qplot to visualize the relationship between Covid-19 confirmed cases and deaths.
 Compute the corresponding Pearson’s correlation coefficient."